aboovv1976/oci-fss-scheduler/README.md

 # OCI FSS Scheduler

 This is a script used to create and delete FSS snapshots based on a pre-defined schedule.

+## Usage

 The scheduler can be used in three ways.

 1. As a stand alone script - fss-scheduler.py.
 This can be placed in cron job to run every one hour.
 The script will create and delete (expire) snapshots as defined in scheduler.cfg file or using FSS_CKPT_SHCEDULER_CFG= environment variable.